 Henry A. Muhlenberg was at that time preparing to publish a biography of his great uncle, the still-useful (but occasionally inaccurate) Life of Major-General Peter Muhlenberg of the Revolutionary Army.
 The younger Muhlenberg was a member of Congress and quite knowledgeable about his pedigree, but his description of the flag as “the regimental color” was wrong.

-“That was all I heard of it for several years,” Rob reported.
-Sometime later, “Mr. Goetz passed away and [in 2012] his descendants placed all his historical artifacts up for auction at Freeman’s Auction in Philadelphia.
+"In 2012, the flag was sold at Freeman’s Auction in Philadelphia.
 Prior to the auction, Freeman’s brought it to Shenandoah County to be displayed.
 I was lucky that I found out about it just a couple of days prior to the event.
 I contacted my friend Erik [Dorman] who also was interested in writing about the 8th and we decided to show up in our uniforms.
 We caused quite a stir when we walked around the corner of the Courthouse into the square.
 We were immediately enlisted to "guard" the flag and unveil it during the event.”

 More from The 8th Virginia Regiment